cs4241-22a/a2-shortstack/README.md

 - Click on the "+ New Movie" button to expand the search function.
 - Enter a desired movie or TV show title into the search box and hit enter (or click search)
 - A list of titles matching the search query will appear below the search bar.
 To add one of these movies to the watch list, click the blue "+" to the right of the title.
 - The title will now appear above in the watchlist.
 To remove it from this list, click the red "-" button to the right of the title.
+To change the order of the list, use the arrow buttons to the right of the "-" button.
 - Check out the IMDB page for the title by clicking the name in your watchlist.
 - The search feature can be minimized by clicking on the "+ New Movie" button again.
 - Hover over the *great* descriptor before the search bar for an easter egg :)